WhitewaterFoundry/Pengwin/README.md

 - Support for [many Linux graphical applications](https://github.com/ethanhs/WSL-Programs) with no need to configure display or libGL in Pengwin.
 (Requires a Windows-based X server, such as [X410](http://afflnk.microsoft.com/c/1291904/459838/7593?prodsku=9NLP712ZMN9Q&u=https%3A%2F%2Fwww.microsoft.com%2Fen-us%2Fstore%2Fp%2Fx410%2F9NLP712ZMN9Q).)
 - Install over 27,790 open source packages via the apt package management system from the [expansive Debian repositories](https://packages.debian.org/testing/) and any third-party Debian-compatible repositories from outside projects.
 - Pengwin provides faster patching for WSL-specific bugs than any upstream Linux distro available on WSL.
-- A handful of unnecessary packages, such as systemd, have been removed from the base image to reduce image size and increase stability.
 - New features are [actively developed](https://github.com/WhitewaterFoundry/Pengwin/pulls) based on [community input](https://github.com/WhitewaterFoundry/Pengwin/issues).
 Learn how you can [earn paid grants](CONTRIBUTING.md) improving Pengwin.

 ## Requirements